USTA Missouri Valley

 • First-ever National Public Parks Championships held in St. Louis

 • Arkansas joins the MVTA

 • MVTA (Missouri Valley Tennis Association) founded and admitted as part of the USLTA

 • James Cravens (Rockhill Tennis Club) named first MVTA president

-• Six states included in the original MVTA: Arkansas, Iowa, Kansas, Missouri, Nebraska, and Oklahoma
+• Five states included in the original MVTA: Iowa, Kansas, Missouri, Nebraska, and Oklahoma

 • Formation of the St. Louis Tennis Association

 • First Annual Missouri Valley Tennis Championships for women held at the K.C.A.C Athletic Field